phetsims/phet-info/doc/core-description-options.md

 * accessibleContextResponseValueOn
 * accessibleContextResponseValueOff

-### AccessibleSlider
+### ToggleSwitch

-* pdomCreateAriaValueText (for object responses, to be renamed soon)
-* pdomCreateContextResponseAlert (for context responses, to be renamed soon)
-* keyboardStep
-* shiftKeyboardStep
+* accessibleContextResponseLeftValue
-* pageKeyboardStep
+* accessibleContextResponseRightValue

-### ABSwitch

-* valueAAccessibleName (to be renamed to accessibleNameValueA soon)
-* valueBAccessibleName (to be renamed to accessibleNameValueB soon)

 ## SCENERY PHET

+### PlayControlButton

+* startPlayingAccessibleName (to be renamed to accessibleNameStartPlaying soon)
+* endPlayingAccessibleName (to be renamed to accessibleNameEndPlaying soon)

 ### PlayPauseStepButtonGroup

 * playingHelpText (to be renamed to accessibleHelpTextPlaying soon)
 * pausedHelpText (to be renamed to accessibleHelpTextPaused soon)

-### PlayControlButton

-* startPlayingAccessibleName (to be renamed to accessibleNameStartPlaying soon)
-* endPlayingAccessibleName (to be renamed to accessibleNameEndPlaying soon)

 ### ZoomButtonGroup